bgartdu/passwordgen/README.md

 # 03 JavaScript: Password Generator

+I found this assignment quite challenging and needed assistance from a tutor, I did learn a lot though!

 [ ] Array of special characters to be included in password [ ] Array of numeric characters to be included in password [ ] Array of lowercase characters to be included in password